deployphp/deployer/docs/recipe/deploy/push.md

 ### push
 [Source](https://github.com/deployphp/deployer/blob/master/recipe/deploy/push.php#L9)

-Push local changes to remote hostCreates patch of local changes and pushes them on host.
+Push local changes to remote host.

+Creates patch of local changes and pushes them on host.
 And applies to current_path.
 Push can be done many times.
 The task purpose to be used only for development.